US Open boys’ champions – Where Are They Now?

 2011 Oliver Golding (GBR)

-At a time when British tennis was crying out for a potential successor to Murray, Golding provided the nation with a potential answer to their question when he triumphed in New York in 2011.
+At a time when British tennis was crying out for a potential successor to Murray, Golding provided the nation with a potential answer to their question when he triumphed in the US Open in 2011.
 Unfortunately that’s where the comparisons with Murray come to an abrupt end.
 Golding only ever reached a high of No.327 in April 2014 and is no longer ranked on the Tour.
 Unsurprisingly, the one Grand Slam match he played ended in defeat at Wimbledon in 2012.

 2012 Felipe Peliwo (CAN)